titon/toolkit/docs/en/development/js/component.md

 ### Namespaced Events ###

-If you're using jQuery, you have the option of attaching namespaced events to the element that was initialized by a component.
+When using jQuery, you have the option of attaching namespaced events to the element that was initialized by a component.
 The difference between element events and option events (above) is the ability to define multiple handlers for element events, and to define them outside of the component.
 Take the following for example.